jesuscc1993/blog-posts/RxJS/readme.md

   - [shareReplay](https://www.learnrxjs.io/operators/multicasting/sharereplay.html): replay specified number of emissions on subscription (or indefinitely if no number passed).
 - Transformation
   - [map](https://www.learnrxjs.io/operators/transformation/map.html): transform editions based on the passed function.
-  - [flatMap](https://www.learnrxjs.io/operators/transformation/mergemap.html): subscribes to an inner observable and emits the returned values.
+  - [mergeMap / flatMap](https://www.learnrxjs.io/operators/transformation/mergemap.html): subscribes to an inner observable and emits the returned values.
   - [reduce](https://www.learnrxjs.io/operators/transformation/reduce.html): reduce emissions into a single one based on the passed function.
 - Utility
   - [tap](https://www.learnrxjs.io/operators/utility/do.html): performs side-effect operations on each emission.